TYPES OF FISHING RIGS

 - Attach another 6- to 8-inch piece of leader to the second eye of the second three-way.
 From each of the remaining eyes on the three-way swivels, tie a short piece of leader snelled to a hook (see snelled knots for instructions).

 - Make sure the leaders are short enough that the hooks don't become tangled.
 You can also add bucktail hair, beads, spinners or floats to the hooks to attract fish.

 Tip: When using two-hook bottom rigs as flounder rigs, consider adding a spinner blade or beads for flash to help attract the fish.

 POPPING CORK FISHING RIGS

-Sabiki rigs are designed to catch baitfish, and are rigged with tiny hooks.
+Sabiki rigs are designed to catch baitfish and are rigged with tiny hooks.
 The hooks are typically jigs tipped with feathers.
-Baitfish feed on plankton, so a sabiki rig has to imitate the very small prey of a baitfish, and fit in their modest mouths.
+Baitfish feed on plankton, so your sabiki rig should imitate the very small prey of a baitfish and fit in their modest mouths.

 Sabiki rigs usually come pre-made with 5-10 hooks and can be purchased at tackle shops.
 While you could make your own, they are relatively inexpensive, and are difficult to keep untangled when stored.

 Whether you are creating catfish rigs, trout rigs, or any other rigs, make sure you secure all your terminal tackle tightly to ensure the rig does not come loose when you have a fish on the end of your line.

 Now that you know how to set up fishing rigs, you are ready to begin casting.
 Learn more.